mrmcbean/info2180-lab1/README.md

 #INFO2180 Lab 1

-this is Lab 1 for Shawn McBean
+This is Lab 1 for Shawn McBean